FAIRmat-NFDI/nomad-simulations/docs/normalize.md

 ### How To

-- **between sections at the same level:** use `self.m_parent` to go one node up in the schema hiearchy.
+- **between sections at the same level:** use `self.m_parent` to go one node up in the schema hierarchy.
 Then climb the schema ladder from any of the connecting sections using up till the first common node.
 - **between repeating sections:** obtain any subsection's index via `self.m_parent_index`.
 If they are not `repeating`, the index defaults to `-1`.